-- 55. To maintain the Council's Asset Register and keep a record of all assets owned by the Council. - 56.
-To monitor the energy performance of buildings in terms of the Energy Performance or Buildings (Scotland) Regulations 2008. - 57.
-To undertake Council functions relating to carbon reduction and climate control in terms Climate Change (Scotland) Act 2009.
+- 66. To monitor the energy performance of buildings in terms of the Energy Performance or Buildings (Scotland) Regulations 2008. - 67.
+To undertake Council functions relating to carbon reduction and climate control in terms of the Climate Change (Scotland) Act 2009 amended by the Climate Change (Emissions Reduction Targets) (Scotland) Act 2019.